 - Wipe down the internal and external surfaces with a patch or rag and a few drops of CLP.
-Finish by applying a light film of lubricant to all surfaces of the receiver and barrel. - Clean all surfaces of the bolt thoroughly with CLP.

-• Clean and lightly lubricate the surfaces of the carrier key.
+Finish by applying a light film of lubricant to all surfaces of the receiver and barrel.
+Make sure that the barrel extension locking lugs are coated with a heavy film of lubricant. - Clean and lightly lubricate the inner and outer surfaces of the bolt carrier.